Madani–Iqbal debate: Muhammad Iqbal

-Some serious difficulties have arisen in understanding Iqbal due to the ‘nationalization’ of Iqbal as a philosopher and poet.
-State narratives have oversimplified the complexity and profundity of Iqbal’s political vision.
-This is also true in the case of literary criticism of Iqbal’s works.
-Pakistani historian K. K. Aziz has struggled to explain that Iqbal’s famous Allahabad address does not mean the creation of a separate homeland for Indian Muslims.
-It is important to note here that Iqbal is not against Hindu-Muslim unity or alliance for a greater cause, but he emphasizes that such unity or alliance should not be understood as a composite Indian nation.
+Some serious difficulties have arisen in understanding Iqbal due to the ‘nationalisation’ of Iqbal as a philosopher and poet.
+State narratives have oversimplified the complexity and profundity of Iqbal's political vision.
+This is also true in the case of literary criticism of Iqbal's works.
+Pakistani historian K. K. Aziz has struggled to explain that Iqbal's famous Allahabad Address does not mean the creation of a separate homeland for Indian Muslims.
+It is important to note here that Iqbal is not against Hindu-Muslim unity or alliance for a greater cause, but he emphasises that such unity or alliance should not be understood as a composite Indian nation.
 Muslims can and should cooperate with Hindus but this cooperation is like the alliance of Muslims with the Jews of Madina through Mithaq-e-Madina.
-Muslims are a language or race.
-Iqbal’s concept of nationalism is fundamentally non-territorial.
+Muslims are not a language or race.
+Iqbal's concept of nationalism is fundamentally non-territorial.
 Iqbal does not seek a territory for a Muslim nation.
 He wants to awaken the consciousness of Muslims, that they should know their historic role in the unfolding of human history.
 His theory is a critique of the idea of nation-states.
 Humanity divided amongst rival nations is a disaster for mankind.

 The force, according to Iqbal, that can unite mankind is Tawheed, as the unity of God leads to the unity of mankind.
-Iqbal’s theory, in fact, is too grand and universal to be reduced to just a call for a separate homeland of Pakistan.
+Iqbal's theory, in fact, is too grand and universal to be reduced to just a call for a separate homeland of Pakistan.
 Iqbal himself seems aware of this misinterpretation of his ideas.
-In a letter to Edward John Thompson in 1934, Iqbal writes: "You call me a protagonist of the scheme called "Pakistan".
-Now Pakistan is not my scheme.
-The one that I suggested in my address is the creation of a Muslim province, a province having an overwhelming population of Muslims in the North West of India.
-This new province will be, according to my scheme, a part of the proposed Indian Federation.
-The Pakistan scheme proposes a separate federation of Muslim provinces directly related to England as a separate dominion."
+In a letter to Edward John Thompson in 1934, Iqbal writes:

 However, many scholars, including S. Q. Fatimi, Manzooruddin Ahmad, and Ahmad Hasan Dani argue that Iqbal moved from Islamic universalism to Pakistani nationalism.